2120 CPI Authority for Investigating Reports of Abuse or Neglect

 The Role of SWI

 SWI is the initial point of contact for persons who report abuse or neglect.
-SWI staff make the initial determination about whether a report meets the criteria for CPS investigation and assessment.

-Roles of Worker and Supervisor
+Roles of the CPI Caseworker and Supervisor

 See: